QuentinRa/blog.quentinra.dev/info/api/index.md

   the end of the URL.

-This is a typical example of a GET request (arguments inside the URL) but if you want to submit data (like creating a Github file), then you will have to made of POST request (check how you can do that in your language).
+This is a typical example of a GET request (arguments inside the URL) and you want to get something.

+If you want to submit data (like creating a Github file), then you will have to make a PUT/POST request (check how you can do that in your language).

 <hr class="sl">